 Steps for Applying for a Business Grant

-After gathering the necessary materials, the next step is to identify specific grants.
+After gathering the necessary materials, the next step is identifying specific grants.
 You can start with grants that are unique to your locality, then look at those offered nationally.
-After determining the type of grant you want, read through the requirements to make sure you are a suitable candidate.
+After determining the type of grant you want, read through the requirements to ensure you are a suitable candidate.
 If you qualify for candidacy, then you write a business grant proposal.